 1. Health Information Technicians

 With the advent of new record-keeping regulations, the health information field is booming.
 Technicians are responsible for entering, maintaining, updating, and accessing various electronic patient records and the systems used to manage them.
-A relatively small number of entry-level positions may be available for job seekers without degrees, but the best jobs should go to candidates with an associate degree or bachelor's degree in an applicable subject.
+A relatively small number of entry-level positions may be available for job seekers without degrees, but better-paying jobs may go to candidates with an associate degree or bachelor's degree in an applicable subject.
 According to the Bureau of Labor Statistics, the median pay for this role was $37,710 in May 2013.

 2. Diagnostic Medical Sonographers